CV Preparation - Top Tips

 - Make sure your CV is tailored specifically to the job you are applying for

-- Match your personal qualities to capture the specific attributes required for the job
+- Highlight areas of your experience to capture the specific requirements for the job

-- Make mention to other skills, qualifications or attributes you have that you can bring to the role
+- Make mention to other skills, qualifications or attributes relevant to the role

 - Ensure your document is clearly presented and easy to follow